 Another good man in God's eyes was Josiah.
 He had vision for Israel's heritage.
-He knew godly heritage is only sustained through correct worship and understanding of Scripture.
-So he repaired the temple facility that the people had sorely neglected.
-He stopped the leaks and fixed the torn carpet.
-Then he taught the people God's Word, which had essentially been folded up and put away.
+He knew godly heritage is only sustained through correct worship and knowing Scripture.
+So he repaired the temple facility that had been sorely neglected - like you.
+He painted, stopped the leaks, and replaced the carpet.
+Then he taught the people God's Word.
+I wonder if he purchased One Year Bibles for them?